big-data-europe/mu-init-daemon-service/README.md

 Finish the execution of a step in a pipeline.
 The step is specified through the step query param.
 Returns `204` on success.

 _E.g. /finish?step="hdfs_init"_

+#### PUT /ready
+Indicates a component is ready to accept requests in a pipeline.
+The step is specified through the step query param.
+Returns `204` on success.

+_E.g. /ready?step="hdfs_init"_

+#### PUT /fail
+Indicates a component failed.
+The step is specified through the step query param.
+Returns `204` on success.

+_E.g. /fail?step="hdfs_init"_

 ## Integrate init-daemon service in a mu.semte.ch project